af60f75b/neo4j_open_source_android_apps/README.md

         (:Commit)<-[c:COMMITS]-(:Contributor)
     WHERE 'Finance' in p.appCategory
         AND start <= c.timestamp < end
-    WITH a, SIZE(COLLECT(DISTINCT c)) as commitCount
-    WHERE commitCount > 10
+    WITH a.id as package, SIZE(COLLECT(DISTINCT c)) as commitCount WHERE commitCount > 10
-    RETURN a.id, commitCount
+    RETURN package, commitCount
-    LIMIT 20

 ### Example 2

 Select contributors who worked on more than one app in a given month.

-    WITH apoc.date.parse('2017-07-01', 's', 'yyyy-MM-dd')
+    WITH apoc.date.parse('2017-01-01', 's', 'yyyy-MM-dd')
             as start,
         apoc.date.parse('2017-08-01', 's', 'yyyy-MM-dd')
             as end